 When You Can’t Make It

-Life happens, and I know schedules shift.
-If you need to miss a lesson, please give at least 48 hours’ notice.
-That way we can look for a make-up or just move on to the next week.
-If no make-up works, your lesson fee will be removed from that month or if already paid, credited to the next invoice.
+If you do need to miss a lesson, a minimum of 48 hours’ notice is required, and as much notice as possible is always deeply appreciated.
+That way we can look for a make-up or simply move on to the next week.
+A make-up is always the first choice, but if no make-up works, your lesson fee will be removed from that month or, if already paid, credited to the next invoice.

 In June: If you miss a lesson with notice and we can’t find a make-up, the fee can be used for a summer lesson in July or August.
 Credits expire in September so the studio can start fresh in the fall.